iconclass/server/src/help/search.md

           {{% aimg sunbathing %}}

 A keyword that will quickly find us a concept for Ron Mueck's hyperrealistic but larger-than-life sculpture _Couple under an umbrella_ is __beach__.
-Paradoxically enough, this elderly couple is sitting and lying on the wooden floor of _Museum Voorlinden_ in Wassenaar (NL), so the beach setting is suggested, not visualized.
+Paradoxically, this elderly couple is sitting and lying on the wooden floor of _Museum Voorlinden_ in Wassenaar (NL), so the beach setting is suggested, not visualized.
 Still, we can safely assume that __43B52 sunbathing (on the beach)__ will be seen by most users as a relevant concept.

           {{% aimg sunbathing2 %}}

 If you click on this search result and then open the __Browse__ tab, you will see more of the context confirming that this is indeed an appropriate choice.
-The search result you will have clicked on, will be shown in the concept tree under the Browse tab, marked by a red line.
+If you click on the search result __43B52__ it will be shown on the right together with its broader terms; it will also be available in the concept tree under the Browse tab, where it is marked by a red line.
 We shall discuss the __Browse__ options further on, but for now it is enough to realize that you can juxtapose two concepts and thus inspect more of the context.

           {{% aimg 43B52 %}}

 Their postures, the parasol that is their attribute, their bathing suits, their interaction, and various other aspects can all be tagged with Iconclass concepts.
-Here a sample set:
+As explained before: the selection of aspects takes precedence over its "translation" in Iconclass concepts, so this sample set is just a suggestion:

           31AA2351 · sitting on the ground - AA - female human figure
-          31A2361 · lying on the back with uplifted upper part of the body 33C23 · couple of lovers
+          31A2361 · lying on the back with uplifted upper part of the body 31B6212(+91) · looking downwards (+ relations with friendly, non-aggressive character (expressive connotations))
+          33C23 · couple of lovers
           41D2632 · parasol, sunshade
           42D3 · marriage, married couple, 'matrimonium'

 It will be clear that two of these concepts suggest that we know more about these "sitters" than we actually do.
-Of course, we could try to make sure that _married couple_ or _couple of lovers_ are "correct" labels by gathering specific information.
+Of course, we could try to make sure that _married couple_ or _couple of lovers_ are "correct" labels by gathering specific information, even ask the artist.
 Most descriptions of this sculpture focus on the quiet display of affection it conveys.
 Although the intention of the artist and the reception thereof by an audience are important, the operative word when we classify aspects of the work is "useful".
-Even if we are not sure about the fact that we are dealing with an actual _portrait_ of an existing man and woman, let alone that we are sure about their marital status, applying __42D3__ to the image will still make sense.
+Even if we are not sure about the fact that we are dealing with a _portrait_ of an actual man and woman, let alone that we are sure about their marital status, applying __42D3__ to the image will still make sense.
 It will ensure that the image appears when the database is searched for the concept of "_married couple_".
 If you think that is informative, then applying the code is justified.

-### Classical love-affairs

-### Browse

-Browsing the tree of concepts is a straightforward process: clicking on a concept causes it to "open" and to show its hierarchical "children".
-A red line marks
+### Abstract ideas - _Impossibility_

+Abstract concepts and ideas may seem to be reserved for early modern symbolic images, like allegories and personifications, emblems and devices, but the abstract notions gathered in [Iconclass category 5](outline#iconclass5){:target="_read"} are actually applicable to a much wider range of images.
+Moreover, to express abstract ideas very concrete forms and actions are often used.

+{{% aimg impossibility %}}

+Here are three representations of the idea of __Impossibility__ that are quite different iconographically.

-### Sample searches
+### Advanced searches

 Only show items from notation 5, the bible: